How often do you think about repurposing B2B content?

 2. Repurposing B2B Content for LinkedIn

 LinkedIn has come a long way as a content and social media platform.

 In the past, marketers would debate whether or not it was smart to republish blog posts as LinkedIn articles.
 That devolved into conversations about duplicate content.
-Which then turned into the idea that we should publish LinkedIn articles with half of a blog post and a link to the full story.
+This then turned into the idea that we should publish LinkedIn articles with half of a blog post and a link to the full story.

 If that approach is working for you, keep it up.
 But LinkedIn behavior has changed, and content repurposing should, too.

-Now, direct status updates get all the attention while anything with links gets buried.
+Now, direct status updates get all the attention, while anything with links gets buried.
 When all you do is share links to new blog posts, you’ll struggle to build a following and generate traffic.